kiriri/upbge-electron/README.md

 # upbge-electron

-`Forward UPBGE renders to Electron and control Blender from Electron (js)`
+`Forward UPBGE renders to Electron or Unity and control Blender from Electron (js) or Unity (c#)`

 ![Electron UPBGE Demo](.github/upbge-electron-demo.gif?raw=true "UPBGE in Electron Window")

 Only works on Windows and X11

-Requires an up-to-date version of Node.js and npm.
+Requires an up-to-date version of Node.js and npm for the electron version.
+The Unity version requires .NET 4.x and the unsafe flag.

-## How it works
+## How it works (Electron)

 First, Electron is started.
 This creates the Browser Window that the final render is displayed in.
 Then the Electron process (see main_renderer.mjs) opens blenderplayer as a child-process.